-Drag the Proxy This "bookmarklet" button to your browser's bookmark toolbar to install it.
+Drag the OpenAthens This "bookmarklet" button to your browser's bookmark toolbar to install it.
 Bookmarklets can be installed on Chrome, Firefox and Safari.
 Microsoft's Edge and Internet Explorer browser's do not allow the installation of bookmarklets.

-When you click the "bookmarklet", it will read the original URL of the page you are on and rewrite it to add a snippet to the front that will redirect the page through OpenAthens.
-If the page is for a Le Moyne subscription, after logging in to the campus Single Sign On (SSO) system, you will be passed back and gain access to that resource.
-(You only need to do this when you are off-campus.)
+When you click the "bookmarklet", it will read the original URL of the page you are viewing and rewrite it to add a snippet to the front that will redirect the page through OpenAthens.
+If the page represents a Le Moyne subscription, after logging in to the campus Single Sign On (SSO) system, you will be passed back and gain access to that resource.

-Just hit the back button of your browser to return to the unproxied URL.
-Note also that Library subscriptions may not include all the content of a given e-resource.
+Note that Library subscriptions may not include all the content of a given e-resource.
 For example, some publishers have backfiles of older material that are not included in current subscriptions.
-You can order these articles free of charge through Interlibrary Loan.
+You can order articles we don't own free of charge through Interlibrary Loan.
 It may also be possible to find an open access version of the article using the Unpaywall browser extension.

 When in doubt, check the "Find Articles" Library guide or contact a librarian for help.